jardeldyonisio/PiecewiseG1BezierFit/README.md

 ## TODO

-This implementation includes three methods.
+- This implementation includes three methods.
 The first method fits a unique Bézier curve, while the second and third methods fit a B-spline.
-However, there are issues with the `fmin` function in Python during the conversion process, so currently, only the first method is functional.
+However, there are issues with the `fmin` function in Python during the conversion process, so currently, only the first method is functional;
+- Conda env.

 ## Related Work